 A.3.2.1 Environmental Database

-The input to the long-term response analysis is a database of environmental history, either measured or hindcast, for the site or region for the design.
-The database should be based on a reasonably complete representation of the area environment, accurate extreme event simulation, include direction, wind/wave/current joint occurrence and directions, wave spectral information, storm surge effects.
-For the Gulf of Mexico, this is typically one of the hurricane hindcast data sets based on the 90 or so years of historical hurricane records.
+The input to the long-term response analysis is a database of environmental history, either measured or hindcast, for the site or region of the design.
+The database should be based on a reasonably complete representation of the area environment, accurate extreme event simulation, including direction, wind/wave/current joint occurrence and directions, wave spectral information, storm surge effects.
+For the Gulf of Mexico, this is typically one of the hurricane hindcast data sets based on the 90 or so years of historical hurricanes records.
 For the North Sea, this is typically based on measured and/or hindcast conditions for 30 years.
-The database should be sufficiently complete to allow 0.05 to 0.02 annual exceedence probability estimates to be made without extrapolation.
+The database should be sufficiently complete to allow 0.05 to 0.02 annual exceedance probability estimates to be made without extrapolation.

 The data base should include a complete description of each environmental observation in order to identify appropriate joint statistical relationships.
 The following should be available for use in the analysis: